-When it comes to their coat, the Large Munsterlander boasts having a long, dense coat and lots of feathering on their front and back legs as well as on their tails.
-Males have more feathering than their female counerparts.
-The hair on a dog's head lies flat, being shorter and smoother.
-The accepted breed colour is as follows:
+When it comes to their coat the Large Munsterlander boasts having a long dense coat and lots of feathering on their front and back legs as well as on their tails.
+Males have more feathering than their female counterparts.
+The hair on a dog's head lies flat being shorter and smoother.
+The accepted breed colour for Kennel Club registration are as follows:

 It's important for Large Munsterlanders to be taught their place in the pack and who is alpha dog in a household or they might start to show the more dominant side of their nature which can lead to dogs being wilful and unruly therefore harder to handle and live with.

 Large Munsterlanders are not the best choice for first time dog owners because they must he socialised handled and trained by people who are familiar with the needs of such an intelligent and active canine companion that has retained a strong sense to hunt/point and retrieve even in a home environment.

 Having been bred to hunt which is a trait that is deeply embedded in their psyche Munsters have a high prey drive and will happily go off after any smaller animal they spot.
 As such care should always be taken as to where and when a Munster can run off the lead more especially if there is livestock and/or wildlife close by.
 The good news is that because Munsters are so intelligent and eager to please they can be trained to respond well to the recall command.

 Munsters have a very playful side to their natures and love to entertain and be entertained.
 They are known to be a little mischievous when the mood takes them and being so clever they quickly learn how to please an owner and how to get their own way.